turingschool/backend-curriculum-site/module1/projects/credit_check.markdown

 $ git push origin master
 ```

-Once you have committed and pushed, create a pull request to the Turing School Examples repository.
-Instructors will comment on your pull request to give you feedback on your code.
+Once you have committed and pushed, send the link to your repository to your assessor.

 More information on committing changes in `git` can be found [here](http://dont-be-afraid-to-commit.readthedocs.io/en/latest/git/commandlinegit.html), and [here](http://gitref.org/basic/).
 Note: for this exercise, you will not need to check out a branch.
 The commands you will need are `git add`, `git commit -m "Put your commit message here"`, and `git push origin master`.
 These guides cover many more commands.
 This will be a good opportunity for you to read online documentation to pull out only the information you need.